A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 •	validating your ability to send/receive business documents to/from the Test AP
 •	generating acknowledgment of the documents sent.

 Upon completion of the test, you must provide the results to OpenPeppol for verification.
-This can be done via the OpenPeppol Jira Service Desk portalExternal link.
+This can be done via the [Open Peppol Jira Service Desk](https://openpeppol.atlassian.net/servicedesk/customer/portal/1).
 In the portal select ‘Test and Onboarding’.
 OpenPeppol will notify us when you have successfully completed Acceptance Testing.

 ### Step 4: Complete Interoperability testing

-Interoperability testing will be completed to ensure that you can send a Peppol invoice as per A-NZ Peppol BIS 3.0 specificationsExternal link with an Australian or New Zealand accredited access pointExternal link.
+Interoperability testing will be completed to ensure that you can send a Peppol invoice as per [A-NZ Peppol BIS 3.0 specifications](https://github.com/A-NZ-PEPPOL/A-NZ-PEPPOL-BIS-3.0) with an [Australian or New Zealand accredited access point](https://www.ato.gov.au/Business/eInvoicing/Finding-an-eInvoicing-accredited-service-provider/?=Redirected_URL).

 We can help facilitate an Interoperability Test with an existing Australian accredited access point or access point who has adhered to the Australian Peppol Authority specific requirements.
 A lead time of two weeks is generally required to allow us to identify and engage a suitable test partner with whom the Interoperability Test can be scheduled.